cvarrasi/better-muted-words-twitter-extension/README.md

 ## Features

 ### 1. Add multiple muted words at once
+The extension allows you to add mulitple words (or sets of words) that you would like to mute, separated by either commas or line breaks.
+Once you press the 'mute words' button, the extension will proceed to add them to your settings.<br>Don't worry about duplicates or already-existing keywords, those will be automatically skipped.

 ![image](https://github.com/user-attachments/assets/0226437d-272b-4e8e-85f5-b35a5fc0dbff)

 ### 2. Generate plurals and variants for your muted words
 Todo